KeeghanM/interview-tests/mid-level-react/README.md

 4. Change the filter to "Pending".
 5. Change the filter back to "All".
 6. Observe that the expense table now displays all tickets correctly.

-### TASK: As an admin, I want to see the most recent changes to expenses, so I can keep track of updates.

-#### Description

-On the "Dashboard" page, the "Recent Expenses" section should display the most recent changes to expenses.
-This section should show the last 5 changes made to expenses.

-#### Acceptance Criteria

-- The "Recent Expenses" section is visible on the "Dashboard" page.
-- The section displays the last 5 changes made to expenses.
-- Each change includes the date, description, amount, and status of the expense.
-- The changes are sorted by date, with the most recent change at the top.